bmershon/geometric-primitives/README.md

 45 min spent on Task 4, reading Wikipedia page, implementing Cramer's rule, writing a few tests.

+## Impressions

+This is a fun introduction to the material and very manageable in scope.
+I particularly like the idea of the last two tasks representing a induction on the number of dimensions in the problem.
+It is possible to reuse code written in Task 4.

+I hope to get better at thinking up test cases that really check all edge cases for geometry problems.
+Here, I was a little lax, but for more complex assignments I intend to use the current testing strategy I've implemented to think through comprehensive test cases.
+When GUI testing is not available, that's all I've got!

+No matter how simple, I believe every assignment should treat itself like it is "serious" production code, because I feel like the end goal of the course should be to produce code that is bulletproof and maintainable for whatever geometry problems people are trying to solve.

 ## Testing

 In the root directory, install Tape and Faucet for unit testing: